The Alligators: History

 The spring of 1995 brought more live work, and that summer The Alligators went into the Country Sound Studio to start recording their album The History of Rock'n'Roll, which included guest performances by a host of rockabilly veterans including Scotty Moore, Wanda Jackson and The Jordanaires.

 The recording of The Queen of Rockabilly, the band's second album with Jackson, took place at the Pek Farm Studio, Ormslev, Denmark, in the early summer of 1996, followed by a minor tour in Denmark.

 The band spent most of 1997 touring, including a Wanda Jackson tour of Germany.
 They also established their own studio and record label that year.

 By January 1998 The Alligators ended their contract with CBA agency, and started pre-production work on a new album, this time concentrating on original material.
 During the same period they increasingly often performed as a quartet, the original trio being augmented with Scandinavia's leading tenor saxophone player, Niels Mathiasen, an old friend from the Pekabilly days.

 By 1999, The Alligators were independent artists and very well known in the circles of Scandinavian music.
 Their first major undertaking of that year was an unprecedented tour of Greenland.
 This two-week tour of Greenland's west coast was something of a cultural shock, leaving a lasting impression on everybody involved.
 Transport was by large and small airplanes, helicopters and even dog sled.
 Summer is the season when motorcycle and hot rod enthusiasts assemble, camp, and party, and The Alligators are often the entertainment at these affairs, ensuring a couple of busy and enjoyable months for them, throughout the nation.
 In October, they went into the studio to begin recording a new album of original material.
 After recording some songs, they broke to do more writing, performing and planning.
 The millennium ended with The Alligators returning to Greenland for a new year's evening concert and celebration at Kangerlussuaq, the former American air base.

-As of 2007, The Alligators are still touring.
+As of 2007, The Alligators were still touring.